Dehumidifier: Why doesn't my dehumidifier remove moisture?

 After you first plug in the dehumidifier, give it 3 to 4 days to reach and maintain the humidity level you set.
 To allow adequate air flow, place the dehumidifier at least 6 inches from walls.
-So the dehumidifier can work efficiently, clean the air filter and grill if it's dirty.
+So the dehumidifier can work efficiently, clean the air filter and grille if it's dirty.
 If the dehumidifier's capacity is too small for the space, it can't remove humidity adequately; consider adding another dehumidifier to the area.

 Replace the dehumidifier evaporator thermistor

 The evaporator thermistor is a temperature sensor on the evaporator coils.
 It communicates the temperature of the evaporator coil to the electronic control board; if the temperature is too low, the electronic control board detects excessive frost and begins the defrost cycle.
 If the thermistor isn't working properly, the electronic control won't defrost the coils.
 Replace the evaporator thermistor if it doesn't detect the evaporator temperature.

 If your dehumidifier's bucket isn't filling with water, the sensor assembly might be the problem.
 This DIY repair guide has clear, step-by-step instructions that explain how to replace a dehumidifier sensor assembly.